laser069/E-commerce/README.md

 ## Milestone-13
 - Learned how to write an endpoint that will update the existing data in MongoDB.
 - Learned how to auto fill the form with previous data and give option to edit.

+## Milestone-15
+- Create an new Nav component with links to
+- Home
+- My-products
+- Add product
+- cart